LaserFR/LaserFR/tests/readme_tests.md

 - **Error Handling**:
   - The current implementation does not include error handling.
 It is recommended to add error handling to manage issues like network errors, unsupported file formats, etc.

+# 2. FaceClassifier Class

+This class uses TensorFlow and the FaceNet model to perform face recognition and classification.
+It can train a classifier, classify images, and iteratively classify and retrain a model on attacker images.

+## Usage
+- **`if __name__ == '__main__':`**:
+  - Creates an instance of the `FaceClassifier` class with the specified parameters.
+  - Calls the `train` method to train the classifier.
+  - Calls the `classify` method to classify images using the trained classifier.
+  - Calls the `classify_attackers_and_retrain` method to classify and retrain on attacker images.

+## Example of How to Use the Code

+1. **Set Up Environment**:
+   - Ensure you have TensorFlow, numpy, scikit-learn, and PIL installed.
+   - Download and place the FaceNet model in the specified path.

+2. **Directory Structure**:
+   - Place your images in the `data_dir` directory.
+   - Ensure the model path and classifier filename are correctly specified.

+3. **Run the Script**:
+   - Execute the script in a Python environment:
+     ```bash
+     python continual_attack.py
+     ```
+   - This will train the classifier, classify images, and iteratively classify and retrain on attacker images.

+## Important Notes

+- **FaceNet Model**:
+  - Ensure you have the pre-trained FaceNet model.
+Download it if necessary.
+Since FaceNet is built on TensorFlow 1.x, there may be numerous compatibility issues.
+Therefore, we recommend running it on a CPU instead of a GPU.

+- **Image Formats**:
+  - Ensure your images are in a format supported by PIL (JPEG, PNG, etc.).

+- **Error Handling**:
+  - The current implementation includes basic error handling for image file validation.
+Additional error handling may be required for robustness.